About the Take Home Naloxone program

 Naloxone will be available at all participating pharmacies across Australia.

-In non-pharmacy settings each state or territory will identify where naloxone will be available in their jurisdiction.
+In non-pharmacy settings each state or territory will decide where naloxone will be available.
 Sites may include:

 • community and hospital-based pharmacies